rmsramos/change-user/README.md

 }
 ```

-If you would like to prevent certain users from accessing the logs resource, you should add a `showButton()` callback in the `ChangeUserPlugin` chain.
+If you would like to prevent certain users from accessing the change user, you should add a `showButton()` callback in the `ChangeUserPlugin` chain.

 ```php
 use Rmsramos\ChangeUser\ChangeUserPlugin;